GDPR Compliance Checklist for Your Website

 If your company has 250+ employees or conducts high-risk data processing, GDPR states that you must keep a detailed list of your activities and be prepared to show it to regulators upon request.
 Even for smaller firms, it’s good practice to take stock of the data you use and make sure you have a valid reason for using it.

-Consider what kind of data you process, who has access to it, and the steps you’re taking to protect and eventually delete it.
+Consider what kind of data you process, who has access to it, and the steps you’re taking to protect and eventually do a data deletion requests.
 Also think about any third parties with access—for example, if you’re using online contract management software, make sure it fits in with your policy.

 Create an internal policy